Scrum Master

 • Work with the Product Owner to manage expectations and potentially reprioritize other us...read more

-Q2.
-Why are these three called as pillars of scrum ?
-How are they related to each other
+Q. Why are these three called the pillars of Scrum?
+How are they related to each other?

 Ans.